-At Citywide Law Group, our experienced food poisoning attorneys have more than 17 years of legal experience.
+At Citywide Law Group, our experienced Los Angeles personal injury lawyers have more than 17 years of legal experience.
 Since founding the firm, we have successfully helped thousands of accident victims just like you recover meaningful compensation for their injuries.
 When you decide to let us handle your case we will not stop until you receive the money you need and deserve.
 Call us today to schedule a free consultation and learn more.

 How Common is Food Poisoning?

 There are more than 250 identified foodborne illnesses.
 Bacteria, viruses, and parasites are the most cited causes of food poisoning and foodborne diseases.
 How frequently do Americans suffer from food poisoning?
 According to the Center for Disease Control (CDC), more than 48 million people suffer from a foodborne illness each year.
 While many of these cases are relatively minor, some are incredibly serious.
 The CDC reports that an average of 128,000 food poisoning victims end up in the hospital each year and another 3,000 die.

 Food Poisoning Symptoms

 Food poisoning can have a wide range of symptoms.
 Many times, you may only know that you have food poisoning when you exhibit a handful of the following symptoms:

 - Chills, and